Bat Ayin: Demographics

 In 2013, there were about 200 families, many of them residing as tenants, in Bat Ayin.
 The majority of the residents are religious-Zionist and Chardal Jews who adhere to a philosophy that combines spiritual religious life with organic agriculture, with Hasidic Breslov the predominant affiliation.
 Social norms are rigid, and some young people tend to leave.

 Bat Ayin Orthodoxy is popularly known as "Chavakuk" (Hebrew, חבקו"ק), an acronym for Chabad, Breslov, (Rabbi Abraham Isaac) Kook, and (Shlomo) Carlebach.
 There is a Chabad Lubavitch community, as well.
 The Bat Ayin community includes physicians, builders, plumbers, electricians, and psychologists.

 Landmarks

 The area is rich in natural springs.
-The Jab'a village spring Ein El Abhara is one of 30 in the West Bank that have been taken over by Jewish settlers, who now call it Ein Livne.
+The Jab'a village spring Ein El Abhara is one of 30 in the West Bank that have been taken over by Israeli settlers, who now call it Ein Livne.
 According to OCHA collected testimonies, settlers from Bat Ayin began planting trees in the area of the Ein al-Sijme spring, on Palestinian land leased to the Thawabta family, in the late 1990s.
 Due to harassment, the family was forced to abandon its vineyards and orchards, and the area remains uncultivated.